ancient symbols

 Om (or Aum)

-This is the most universal of Hindu symbols and its sound is used in meditation.
+The Om is the most universal of Hindu symbols, and its sound is used in meditation.
 In Hinduism, the word “Om” is the first syllable in any prayer.
 More specifically, Om is used to symbolize the universe and the ultimate reality.
 Some people say that this symbol represents the three aspects of God: the Brahma (A), the Vishny (U) and the Shiva (M).
+Om Symbol

 The swastika

-Although this symbol has a negative connotation in some parts of the world because of Nazi Germany, the swastika is actually a sign of luck and fortune.
-This variation of the cross has been present in ancient Hinduism and is used to represent honesty, truth, purity and stability.
-Its four angles or points also symbolize the four directions, or Vedas.
+The swastika Although this symbol has a negative connotation in some parts of the world because of Nazi Germany, the swastika is actually a sign of luck and fortune.
+This variation of the cross has been present in ancient Hinduism and is used to represent honesty, truth, purity, and stability.
+Its four angles or points also symbolize the four directions or Vedas.

 The Sri Yantra